 How to apply for funding

-Get in in touch with our 'Test your idea service' or your contact person in Business Finland before submitting the actual application, in order to find the most suitable financial service for you.
+Get in in touch with your contact person in Business Finland before submitting the actual application, in order to find the most suitable financial service for you.
 Find out here how to become our customer.

 Send the application, including attachments, via the Online Service.
 In the application, you must describe the current state of the business; its personnel, resources and future growth vision; the goals and costs of the project; and the work involved.